Barcaldine - Blackall

 Barcaldine - Blackall has shown very soft population growth performance across periods assessed by AreaSearch

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 based on 2022 data, and Queensland State Government's SA2 area projections for years post-2032 based on 2021 data.
-However, state projections do not provide age category splits; thus proportional growth weightings are applied according to ABS Greater Capital Region projections released in 2023 based on 2022 data.
-By 2041, the area's population is projected to contract by 56 persons.
-The 25 to 34 age group is expected to grow by 102 people during this period.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections from 2023 based on 2021 data are adopted.
+However, these state projections do not provide age category splits; thus, AreaSearch applies proportional growth weightings in line with ABS Greater Capital Region projections released in 2023, based on 2022 data for each age cohort.
+Between now and 2041, projections indicate a decline in overall population by 56 persons.
+However, specific age cohorts are expected to grow, notably the 25-34 age group projected to increase by 102 people.

 Frequently Asked Questions - Population